Kingsway Financial Services Inc. (NYSE:KFS) Director Acquires $55,000.00 in Stock

-Kingsway Financial Services Inc. (NYSE:KFS – Get Rating) (TSE:KFS) Director Joseph Stilwell bought 10,000 shares of the stock in a transaction dated Wednesday, March 16th.
-The shares were purchased at an average cost of $5.50 per share, for a total transaction of $55,000.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Kingsway Financial Services Inc. (NYSE:KFS – Get Rating) (TSE:KFS) Director Joseph Stilwell purchased 10,000 shares of the firm’s stock in a transaction on Friday, March 18th.
+The stock was bought at an average cost of $5.50 per share, with a total value of $55,000.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.

 Joseph Stilwell also recently made the following trade(s):

+- On Monday, March 21st, Joseph Stilwell purchased 2,795 shares of Kingsway Financial Services stock.
+The stock was bought at an average cost of $5.50 per share, with a total value of $15,372.50.

+- On Wednesday, March 16th, Joseph Stilwell purchased 10,000 shares of Kingsway Financial Services stock.
+The stock was bought at an average cost of $5.50 per share, with a total value of $55,000.00.

 - On Monday, March 14th, Joseph Stilwell purchased 500 shares of Kingsway Financial Services stock.
-The shares were purchased at an average price of $5.54 per share, with a total value of $2,770.00.
+The stock was bought at an average cost of $5.54 per share, with a total value of $2,770.00.

-- On Thursday, March 10th, Joseph Stilwell purchased 1,212 shares of Kingsway Financial Services stock.
-The shares were purchased at an average price of $5.50 per share, with a total value of $6,666.00.
+- On Thursday, March 10th, Joseph Stilwell bought 1,212 shares of Kingsway Financial Services stock.
+The shares were acquired at an average cost of $5.50 per share, with a total value of $6,666.00.

-- On Wednesday, December 29th, Joseph Stilwell acquired 10,000 shares of Kingsway Financial Services stock.
-The shares were bought at an average cost of $5.49 per share, with a total value of $54,900.00.
+- On Wednesday, December 29th, Joseph Stilwell bought 10,000 shares of Kingsway Financial Services stock.
+The shares were acquired at an average cost of $5.49 per share, with a total value of $54,900.00.

-- On Monday, December 27th, Joseph Stilwell acquired 9,083 shares of Kingsway Financial Services stock.
-The shares were bought at an average cost of $5.50 per share, with a total value of $49,956.50.
+- On Monday, December 27th, Joseph Stilwell bought 9,083 shares of Kingsway Financial Services stock.
+The shares were acquired at an average cost of $5.50 per share, with a total value of $49,956.50.

-- On Wednesday, December 22nd, Joseph Stilwell purchased 10,000 shares of Kingsway Financial Services stock.
-The stock was acquired at an average cost of $5.50 per share, with a total value of $55,000.00.
+- On Wednesday, December 22nd, Joseph Stilwell bought 10,000 shares of Kingsway Financial Services stock.
+The shares were acquired at an average cost of $5.50 per share, with a total value of $55,000.00.

-- On Monday, December 20th, Joseph Stilwell purchased 10,000 shares of Kingsway Financial Services stock.
-The stock was acquired at an average cost of $5.47 per share, with a total value of $54,700.00.

 Kingsway Financial Services Company Profile (Get Rating)